TYPO3-extensions/sphinx/Documentation/UsersManual/DocsTypo3Org/Index.rst

 		versions (when the last of the three digits changes).

-		As extension authors are very likely to forget to update the version prior to uploading their extension to TER, the rendering engine on http://docs.typo3.org automatically overrides the *version* and *release* parameter to the actual version as seen on TER.
+		As extension authors are very likely to forget to update the version prior to uploading their extension to TER, the rendering engine on http://docs.typo3.org automatically overrides the *version* and *release* parameters to the actual version as seen on TER.